 In this group the women shared their lives, getting their children in the kitchen to cook with them, their families and holidays, the food they eat, what they enjoyed, their struggles, their guilty food pleasures …..
 They also shared their ideas, recipes, articles they enjoyed, and kept eachother motivated.
 Even though each of them was reluctant to share their weight with their nutrition coach(me) in the beginning- they learned that weight doesn’t have to be the focal point for attaining better health through nutrition.

 With access to meal portion recommendations, food/emotion journals, a few informational videos, access to a health recipe database- They became confident in themselves, made minor tweaks, and are staying motivated to feel better!
 Completely changing their mindset about food.
 Isn’t that beautiful?
 I think so.

 Now, you’ve probably guessed that I like to stay busy and have a knack for learning…

-Currently I am on my way to be come a Certified Personal Trainer through the prestigious National Academy of Sports Medicine.
+Currently I am a Certified Personal Trainer and Pre and Post natal coaching specialist.
+I am working towards additional CPT certifications through National Academy of Sports Medicine.
 Not only do I enjoy knowing how to cook food, make it tasty, make health food delicious, educate children on skills to be successful in the kitchen and help adult clients on nutrition….I’ll soon be able to show how to nourish bodies through physical instruction, motivation and individual customize exercise prescriptions.

 Thank you for getting to know who I am.
 Keep learning my friends.